V.H. Apelian's Blog

 - Love, learn and speak the Armenian language.
 That is a blessing and a sacredness.”

-Her handwritten notes reminded of the following.
-Decades ago, my mother purchased an Armenian font manual typewriter.
+Decades ago in Lebanon, my mother purchased an Armenian font manual typewriter.
 It was not an on the spur of the moment purchase.
 Armenian font manual typewriters were fabricated upon request.
 It was an expensive proposition, especially for a teacher in Armenian schools.
-She spent almost a year saving from her salary for her acquisition of a typewriter.
+It might have taken her a year maybe to set aside enough funds to buy an Armenian manual typewriter.
+She knew how to type on a regular typewriter.
+She committed herself learning to type on the Armenian font typewriter.
+But I do not think she ended typing a letter on it.
+She did not like the fonts.
+She stored the typewriter never to use it again.

-An example of Armenian manual typewriter fonts
+An example of the fonts on Armenian manual typewriter

 I was also reminded of a movie about Steve Jobs.
 In a dramatized scene Steve Jobs fired one of their best programmers because he questioned the need to devote time and effort to have different scripts on the McIntosh computer when they were facing so many challenges to overcome; but Steve Jobs was adamant.
 He attributed his appreciation of the importance of having different appealing calligraphy on the McIntosh to his attending a calligraphy class during his short stay in college.